Keeping Kids Busy – So Mom Can Work From Home

-Whether you are working from home or simply trying to get some household work done occupying the kids with some great activities can be a challenge.
+Whether you are working from home or simply trying to get some household work done occupying the kids with some great kids activities can be a challenge.

 As the summer approaches life can get a bit busier with everyone out of school.
 So how does Mom get anything done?